eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 First we need to create a Catalog to store the service in, do this by clicking Services/Catalogs and create new by clicking Configuration button and selecting Add New Catalog.

-### Create a Service Catalog Item for the Playbook
+### Create a Service Catalog Item for the policy Playbook

 1. Navigate to ***Services*** -> ***Catalogs***